CANTERBURY DISTRICT

 **PARANORMAL ACTIVITY**

 On several nights, the residents claimed to have seen a nun with no eyes, dressed in a white tutu and surrounded by a blue haze, silently staring at the foot of their bed.
+Whether she was mourning or warning remained unanswered, but this single question echoed in hushed conversations, raising doubts and curiosity alike as residents speculated on the true nature of these eerie encounters.

-9. SUN HOTEL AND THE LITTLE INN
+8. SUN HOTEL AND THE LITTLE INN

 Sun Street Canterbury CT1